edrossy/pfx_parser/README.md

 TODO:

-- Add in logging to DB/Files
+- Add in logging to DB/Files - DONE

-- Daily Updates To DB
+- Daily Updates To DB - SUPPORTED

-- If there is an issue with reading game.xml for data and it returns Unknown, there needs to be better error handling to retry xml pull and parsing of the data.
-Alternatively, you can query database (
+- Fixes put in place deal with issues reading attributes/values from game.xml or alternative xml, there needs to be better error handling to pinpoint issue and update the code - WORK IN PROGRESS

-#Select  distinct year,month,day from atbats where retro_game_id like 'UNKNOWN%';

-#delete from atbats where retro_game_id like 'UNKNOWN%';

-) for bad values and requery the api for days with bad data after removing the bad data from the database.